Roeder-Johnson

 MATTERHORN, SWITZERLAND © STEVE JOHNSON

-From our base in the Silicon Valley, we have served over 130 technology companies since our founding, including over 100 company launches, by challenging executive teams to truly understand their company’s value added, and to clearly articulate and make memorable their unique “High Concept”.
+From our base in the Silicon Valley, we served over 130 technology companies since our founding, including over 100 company launches, by challenging executive teams to truly understand their company’s value added, and to clearly articulate and make memorable their unique “High Concept”.

 Leadership and the High Concept